subquery/documentation/docs/subquery_network/architects/introduction.md

 ## Requirements to become an Architect

 As Architects will be creating SubQuery projects, a technical background is highly recommended.
-Creating SubQuery projects involves reading technical documention and writing code.
+Creating SubQuery projects involves reading technical documentation and writing code.
 Having said this, there are numerous resources and a SubQuery academy course that takes a beginner developer through the journey of creating SubQuery projects very quickly.

 Architects may be dApp developers, data analytics experts, or someone with a solid technical background willing to learn some simple coding concepts.
-Architects may also be Indexers and host a node and serve blockchain data to Consumers and be reward.
+Architects may also be Indexers and host a node and serve blockchain data to Consumers and be rewarded.

 ## Benefits of being an Architect